 - How are vaccine certificates different from vaccine passports?

-- How can I get a COVID vaccine certification?
+- How can I get a vaccination certificate?

-- Who or what companies are providing them?
+- Who or what companies are providing health passes?

 - Will a vaccine certificate for COVID open up travel faster?